An Introduction to experiential learning

 SPOARK, a play on Spark! and spork; a common back country utensil.
 A compound outdoors trip with one day on the water and one in the woods in the beautiful Finger Lakes region.
 Come with us to hike the gorges and kayak the finger lakes that make our region unique.
 Surrounded by your future classmates, and upperclassmen as your guides, you will strap on some boots and paddle into your future at HWS.
 This Spark! consists of one full day hiking and one full day kayaking, please be sure to answer the Spoark question so we can properly place you in an experience group.

-Pre-departure and Re-entry Programming Coordinator of the center for global education hannah mathews and Director of the center for global education amy teel
+Pre-departure and Re-entry Programming Coordinator of the center for global education hannah mathews & Associate Director of the center for global education Colleen Kolb

-Study Abroad in the Finger Lakes provides the opportunity for new students to learn more about the area that will be their home for the next four years while simultaneously building a deeper understanding of their own cultural background.
-Participants will join in story-sharing conversations with local community members, visit Finger Lakes farms and businesses, and participate in activities to facilitate their own intercultural capacity.
-Be the first to learn about opportunities for study abroad at HWS!
+Study Abroad in the Finger Lakes provides the opportunity to learn more about the area that will be your home for the next four years while simultaneously building a deeper understanding of your own identities and values.
+You will join in story-sharing conversations with local community members, deepen your understanding of the surrounding area with a trip to the Rochester Public Market and Rochester Museum & Science Center, and participate in activities to expand your intercultural competencies.
+Learn about using and fostering these skills both while on campus and during your future study abroad journeys with HWS.